 Write great content consistently

 What is the single most important part of a blog?
 The content!
-Consistent, high quality content again and again over time is what helps people discover your blog, brings readers back, and ensures you get plenty of backlinks and land on the first page of Google.
+Consistent, high quality content again and again over time is what helps your blog grow.
+People discover your blog, it brings readers back, and ensures you get plenty of backlinks.

 There’s a saying in the blogging community: content is king.
 In the decade I’ve been blogging I have seen many trends come and go.
 Google has introduced penguins and pandas.
 Yahoo has fallen from a top source of online search to an online property worth less than $5 billion.
 Facebook has grown from less than 100 million users to nearly 2 billion.
 But the online demand for high quality online content has never ceased.

-In fact, while blogs used to succeed online with punchy 500 words articles, online preferences have moved toward longer, more in-depth guides well over 1,000 words.
+Blogs used to succeed online with punchy 500 words articles.
+However, nowadays online preferences have moved toward longer, more in-depth guides well over 1,000 words.
 If you want to succeed, high quality, consistent content is paramount.